Share this Article

 - The inability to obtain underlying documents in response to a dispute.

 - Receiving disputes for a significant percentage of debt in a portfolio.
-This can either be a large, absolute amount of debt, or considered large relative to other portfolios with similar accounts.
+This can either be a large percentage of the number or amount of debt in a portfolio, or considered large relative to other portfolios with similar accounts.

 If Red Flags Arise During the Course of Collections: